 #4 Ask the public about their experiences during your event.

-- Conduct a survey and wait for feedback from attendees.
-You can do this either at the end of your event or immediately afterwards.
+- Conduct a survey after webinar and wait for feedback from attendees and like we said, make survey questions to ask after a webinar.
+You can do this either at the end of your event or immediately afterward.

-- Collect information and analyze it with your team to improve your actions in following editions of the event.
+- Collect information and analyze it with your team to improve your actions in the follow up email after the webinar.